Abhijit85/FederatedRAG/README.md

 ## Overview
 This repository provides a compendium-aware retrieval-augmented agent that can answer math and science questions.
 Structured knowledge about each tool is stored in JSON "compendiums".
 The agent indexes the usage scenarios from these compendiums with Jina embeddings, reranks candidates with a Lambda LLM, and routes the query to the most appropriate tool.

+The project has been refactored toward **SYNAPSE** (Structured federated knowledge exchange), a hierarchical framework where clients, edge aggregators, and a central server collaborate by sharing curated knowledge artifacts instead of model weights.
+The SYNAPSE runtime now powers the main evaluation script by running a client → edge → server round, exporting a global knowledge snapshot, and using it to inject federated context into downstream tools.

 The project includes two main tools:
 - **MathQATool** – a RAG pipeline built on Jina embeddings, Jina reranker, and ChromaDB for mathematical word problems.
 - **ScienceQATool** – a vision-language system that analyzes images and text to solve ScienceQA-style questions.